 We will think of ways to include more people in our community with special events such as writing groups, poetry readings, and English Conversation Groups.

 Protecting our community

-We recognize that systemic racism hurts people in a variety of overt and subtle ways.
+We recognize that systemic racism and other forms of inequality hurt people in a variety of overt and subtle ways.
 For this reason, we resolve to be a community that is protective of people.

 Protecting colleagues: We recognize that our consulting experiences will be different depending upon our identities and backgrounds.
 For example, multilingual consultants and consultants of color might find their schedules populating more quickly, sometimes inequitably so.
 They might find that writers who identify with them enter into more vulnerable conversations and require more emotional support.
 As our community grows more diverse and our competencies for supporting diverse students improves, this problem will diminish.
 However, we should look for solutions if colleagues are overburdened and see what we can do to support them or lighten their load.
 We must create regular opportunities in one-to-one, small group and large group formats for colleagues to express concerns and speak out about their experiences.

 Protecting writers: Because we have one-to-one conversations with writers, we might discover that they are in a difficult situation, have been mistreated in some way, or are feeling alienated from the academic community.
 In this case, we should determine if there is any way that we can support the student.
 Conferring with each other in practice chats, talking with writing center leadership, and ultimately reaching outside of our community for external guidance, we may be able to help.